open-minds/hour-of-code-udev-2016/README.md

 We aimed to motivate, inspire and teach non-cs students and let them discover why we love this amazing field.

-And that what we get, most of the challenges were solved and explained by students, some of them were motivated to learn programming after discovering that that have that problem solving skills, and how easy it was to read codes even that it was their first time, then they saw some of the applications of programming in a **robot** , a [flappy bird game](https://github.com/Max00355/FlappyBird), and a webpage..
+And that's what we got, most of the challenges were solved and explained by the participants.
+Some of them were motivated to learn programming after discovering that they have problem solving skills, and how easy it was to read codes though it was their first time.Then they saw the execution of some applications of programming on a **robot** , a [flappy bird game](https://github.com/Max00355/FlappyBird), and a webpage.

 ## Going beyond hour of code